netgen-layouts/layouts-docs/getting_started/install_layouts_enterprise.rst

 .. note::

-    Make sure you run Composer only after adding the bundles to your kernel.
+    Make sure you run Composer only after adding the bundles to your configuration.
 Otherwise, important frontend assets will not be installed.
-In that case, you can install the assets later by running the following command:
+    In that case, you can install the assets later by running the following
+    command:

     .. code-block:: shell